Yuriy Kuzmenko

-Yuriy Mykolaivych Kuzmenko (Юрий Николаевич Кузьменко; born 1974), known as The Boiarka Maniac, nicknamed Elvis Presley or Shatun (Боярский маньяк), is a Ukrainian serial killer and rapist who was linked to the rape-murders of at least 13 girls and women in the Kyiv Oblast between 2005 and 2009.
+Yuriy Mykolaivych Kuzmenko (Юрій Миколайович Кузьменко; born 1974), known as The Boiarka Maniac, nicknamed Elvis Presley or Shatun (Боярський маньяк), is a Ukrainian serial killer and rapist who was linked to the rape-murders of at least 13 girls and women in the Kyiv Oblast between 2005 and 2009.
 Following his arrest, Kuzmenko himself claimed to be responsible for the murders of a total of 206 people, a claim that has never been verified.

 The investigation into his crimes proved to be one of the most high-profile in the country's history, further complicated by the fact that two unrelated serial killers operated in the same area at the same time.
 The materials and methods used in the investigation were later intensely studied, and are currently utilized as a framework on similar cases.

 Early life

 Yuriy Kuzmenko was born in 1974 in the village of Velyka Vil'shanka, Kyiv Oblast, and had a brother and sister.
 He grew up in an unstable family due to his father's antisocial behavior and frequent acts of aggression towards his mother.
 During his school years, Kuzmenko was fond of sports and was considered popular among his peers and neighbors.
 In order to assert himself, he often fought and beat up older boys.

 After graduating from school, he received a secondary vocational education as a carpenter.
 In the early 1990s, he was drafted into the Ukrainian Air Assault Forces, and after demobilization, he returned to the Kyiv Oblast and changed several jobs, mostly working as a low-skilled laborer.
 Throughout the years, he is known to have worked as a carpenter, tower crane operator, cab driver and security guard.

 In the late 1990s, Kuzmenko got married and had two children, but the marriage did not work out and he soon divorced his wife, instead moving in with another woman, Olga Vanyukhova, who had a son from a previous marriage.
 Prior to his arrest, they lived on Yasnaya Street in the city of Boiarka.

 In 2002, Kuzmenko was arrested for a robbery committed near the Hryshko National Botanical Garden in Kyiv, for which he was convicted and sentenced to a year in prison.
 During his prison stint he worked as a carpenter, and was paroled after eight months for good behavior.
 He then returned to Boiarka, where he retained a good reputation among friends and acquaintances.